Maglev: Vancouver, Canada, and Hamburg, Germany, 1986–1988

-South Korea, 1993–present
+South Korea, 1993–2023

-In 1993, South Korea completed the development of its own maglev train, shown off at the Taejŏn Expo '93, which was developed further into a full-fledged maglev capable of travelling up to 110 km/h in 2006.
+In 1993, South Korea completed the development of its own maglev train, shown off at the Daejeon Expo '93, which was developed further into a full-fledged maglev UTM-02 capable of travelling up to 110 km/h in 2006.
 This final model was incorporated in the Incheon Airport Maglev which opened on 3 February 2016, making South Korea the world's fourth country to operate its own self-developed maglev after the United Kingdom's Birmingham International Airport, Germany's Berlin M-Bahn, and Japan's Linimo.
 It links Incheon International Airport to the Yongyu Station and Leisure Complex on Yeongjong island.
 It offers a transfer to the Seoul Metropolitan Subway at AREX's Incheon International Airport Station and is offered free of charge to anyone to ride, operating between 9 am and 6 pm with 15-minute intervals.

 The maglev system was co-developed by the South Korea Institute of Machinery and Materials (KIMM) and Hyundai Rotem.
 It is 6.1 km long, with six stations and a 110 km/h operating speed.

 Two more stages are planned of 9.7 km and 37.4 km.
 Once completed it will become a circular line.
+It was shut down in September 2023.

 Germany/China, 2010–present

 Transport System Bögl (TSB) is a driverless maglev system developed by the German construction company Max Bögl since 2010.
 Its primary intended use is for short to medium distances (up to 30 km) and speeds up to 150 km/h for uses such as airport shuttles.
 The company has been doing test runs on an 820-meter-long test track at their headquarters in Sengenthal, Upper Palatinate, Germany, since 2012 clocking over 100,000 tests covering a distance of over 65,000 km as of 2018.

 In 2018 Max Bögl signed a joint venture with the Chinese company Chengdu Xinzhu Road & Bridge Machinery Co. with the Chinese partner given exclusive rights of production and marketing for the system in China.
 The joint venture constructed a 3.5 km demonstration line near Chengdu, China, and two vehicles were airlifted there in June, 2020.
-In April 2021 a vehicle on the Chinese test track hit a top speed of 169 kph.
+In February 2021 a vehicle on the Chinese test track hit a top speed of 169 kph.

-China, 2000-present
+China, since 2000

-According to the International Maglev Board there are at least four maglev research programmes underway in China at the following institutions: Southwest Jiaotong University (Chengdu), Tongji University (Shanghai), CRRC Tangshan-Changchun Railway Vehicle Co. and Chengdu Aircraft Industry Group.
-The latest high speed prototype, unveiled in July 2021, was manufactured by CRRC Qingdao Sifang.
+According to the International Maglev Board there are at least four maglev research programmes underway in China at: Southwest Jiaotong University (Chengdu), Tongji University (Shanghai), CRRC Tangshan-Changchun Railway Vehicle Co., and Chengdu Aircraft Industry Group.
+The latest high-speed prototype, unveiled in July 2021, was manufactured by CRRC Qingdao Sifang.